 - Small Business Enterprise Centre (SBEC) and community-based provider locations

 Visit your local SBEC office in Ontario to access a variety of services, including market intelligence, support for innovation and new technologies, and networking and expert advice to help you make your business grow and succeed.

 Visit MEDG’s website for more information and resources to help you move forward with your technology and innovation idea.

 Ministry of Energy

 If your business involves renewable energy projects, talk to the Ministry’s Renewable Energy Facilitation Office for detailed information on industry regulations and standards.

 Renewable Energy Facilitation Office (REFO)

-You may be able to access information and support for agricultural or agri-food research and technology through OMAF's Laboratory Program.
+You may be able to access information and support for agricultural or agri-food research and technology through OMAFRA's Laboratory Program.